arekinath/jop/README.md

     make java_app P3=NexysTest

-Now you can download the image `java/target/dist/bin/NexysTest.jop` via serial using the `down.exe` app (which you can run via wine, see http://www.jopwiki.com/Linux)
+Now you can download the image `java/target/dist/bin/NexysTest.jop` via serial using the `down_posix` app:

+    gcc -o down_posix ./c_src/down_posix.c
+    ./down_posix -usb -e java/target/dist/bin/NexysTest.jop /dev/ttyS0

-And you should see the LEDs scanning back and forth while the 7seg increments once per second.
+After it finishes, you should see the LEDs scanning back and forth while the 7seg increments once per second.
+Also, the current time should print out on the serial console.

 The code causing this demo to happen is in `java/target/src/test/test/NexysTest.java`